 Upon completion of a formal investigation, an investigation report should be forwarded to the Chief of Police through the chain of command.
-Each level of command should review and include their comments in writing before forwarding the report.
+Each level of command should review the report and include his/her comments in writing before forwarding the report.
 The Chief of Police may accept or modify any classification or recommendation for disciplinary action.